cclib/cclib.github.io/sphinx/attributes.rst

     `nbasis`_           number of basis functions                                                                    integer
     `nmo`_              number of molecular orbitals                                                                 integer
     `nocoeffs`_         natural orbital coefficients                                                                 array of rank 2
-    `optdone`_          indexes corresponding to energies/coords when optimizations have converged                            list
-    `scancoords`_       geometries of each scan step                                     angstroms                   array of rank 3
+    `optdone`_          flags whether an optimization has converged                                                  Boolean `scancoords`_       geometries of each scan step                                     angstroms                   array of rank 3
     `scanenergies`_     energies of potential energy surface                                                         list `scannames`_        names of varaibles scanned                                                                   list of strings